- Go on Nature Walk

-If you after rich culture, incredible wildlife, and breathtaking scenery, you won’t be disappointed with Chitwan Jungle Safari Tour!
+If you are after rich culture, incredible wildlife, and breathtaking scenery, you won’t be disappointed with the Chitwan Jungle Safari Tour!

-Nepal’s biodiversity, like its many cultures and diverse physical environment, is an essential element.
+Nepal’s biodiversity, like its many cultures and diverse physical environment, is essential.
 Each with its own distinguishing features, Nepal is dedicated to protecting and conserving its local wildlife.
 Henceforth, the government has 20 protected areas for flora and fauna.
 Among 20, Chitwan National Park is one of the famous national parks of Nepal.
 With an area of 952.63 sq. km, it is the first national park of Nepal.
-Chitwan National Park, like Sagarmatha National Park in the Khumbu area, is a UNESCO World Heritage Site.
+Like Sagarmatha National Park in the Khumbu area, Chitwan National Park is a UNESCO World Heritage Site.

 It has been almost four decades since the establishment of Chitwan National Park in 1973 AD.
-The park has a long history of the preservation of wildlife and mitigation of animal poaching.
-Also, with the cooperation of locals, the national park holds many corporative workshops empowering the community and advocating the importance of the conservation of natural vegetation.
+The park has a long history of preserving wildlife and mitigating animal poaching.
+Also, with the cooperation of locals, the national park holds many corporate workshops empowering the community and advocating the importance of the conservation of natural vegetation.
 Besides being one of the successful national parks of Nepal for the preservation of natural resources, the national park is a top travel destination in Nepal for nature lovers.

 Given its enchanting aura, amazement only escalates with each activity in Chitwan National Park.
-Here, we list the top engaging activities to do in Chitwan National Park.
+Here are the top engaging activities to do in Chitwan National Park.

 Also known as a jungle walk, a nature walk is one of the favorite things to do in Chitwan National Park.
 It is a thrilling experience that creates an opportunity to encounter animals face to face.
 Nature walks are guided journeys with nature experts or park rangers.
 These people are familiar with every corner of the jungle and take you to the jungles’ principal point.
 They know when animals come out of their shed and the best places to observe them without disturbing their habitation.
 Nature Walk is a splendid thing one can do while in Chitwan to witness wild vegetation without disturbing them.

-There are more than 40 lakes in Chitwan national park.
+There are more than 40 lakes in Chitwan National Park.
 Exploring all at once won’t be possible as it is challenging to map them as well.
-But Beeshazari Tal, a vast wetland on the central part of the national park, is a center of attraction.
-The wetland is a habitat for several animals, including Bengal tiger, sloth bear, smooth-coated otter, wild boar, crocodiles, birds, one-horned rhinos, and many more.
+But Beeshazari Tal, a vast wetland in the central part of the national park, is a center of attraction.
+The wetland is a habitat for several animals, including the Bengal tiger, sloth bear, smooth-coated otter, wild boar, crocodiles, birds, one-horned rhinos, and many more.
 The lake is one of the most extensive wetlands in the central Terai region and offers visitors a quiet and enigmatic time.
 Make sure to go on a quaint and thrilling canoe ride on the waters of Beeshazari Lake.

-Exciting Jeep Safari while on Chitwan Jungle Safari Tour
+Exciting Jeep Safari while on the Chitwan Jungle Safari Tour

 Chitwan Jungle Safari is not complete without a jeep safari.
 Drive through the well-marked road trails for jeep, and as you move along, observe animals hidden behind bushes or tall grasses.
 Jeep Safari is about a 1-2 hour tour that allows you to spot animals from a distance.